mesosphere-backup/k8s-bootcamp/session3/lecture.md

 Scheduler
 ====

-The scheduler then determines which Nodes have available resources.
+The scheduler then determines which Nodes have available resources and runs Pods on them.

-Apache Mesos is one such scheduler.